3 Ways to Build Deeper Influence and Connection

-Of course, you know that leadership is not who likes you.
+Of course, leadership is not about being liked.
 But it sucks to go to work every day when you know your team would rather be working for someone else.
-Plus, if your team doesn’t like you, you’re not going to have the influence you need to make an impact.
+Plus, if your team doesn’t respect you, you’re not going to have the influence you need to make an impact.
 So, how do you gain respect, when your team’s just not there?

 This challenging and poignant question came up in one of our “Asking For a Friend” segments following a recent keynote.